 Set the Time Delay between the Trigger Input and the Start of the N-Cycle Burst.
-The minimum delay is a function of the specific burst period, and should always be greater than (or equal to) 0.
+The delay should be greater than (or equal to) 0 and less than the specific burst period.

 Press View, in the Graph Mode, the waveform is shown in the following figure.